 Practica are supervised opportunities for students to gain experience as counselors-in-training in a variety of settings with clients who exhibit a spectrum of psychopathological appraisal and treatment problems.
 Doane counseling students vary widely in their previous clinical experience, as well as in their professional interests and career objectives.
 Recognizing these differences, the program seeks to develop a practicum experience for each student that not only complements the student's previous experience, but also addresses her or his particular clinical strengths and weaknesses.

 Practicum placements are arranged through cooperative planning by the student, the agency, and the program.
-Students desiring placement at a site that has not previously been approved by the Counseling Program must have approval from the Director of Clinical Placement prior to making any commitments to the site.
+Students must have approval from the Clinical Placement Director prior to making any commitments to the site.

 *Please refer to the Clinical Training Handbook for additional specific information.